szoutwp/articles/34. Gatsby edit button/README.md

 cover_image: "images/cover.png"
 ---

-In this article we will look how we can add an "edit post" button, to your Gatsby blog.
-Where this button when clicked will take the user to your markdown related to this post.
+In this article, we will look at how we can add an "edit post" button, to your Gatsby blog.
+When this button is clicked it will take the user to your markdown file, on github/gitlab/ that was used to generate this blog post.

 `video({ src = "./images/main.mp4" })`

 ## Setup

-Before we add search Gatsby blog, let's setup a simple Gatsby site using the `Gatsby blog starter`, you can of course skip this step and add search to an existing site.
+Before we add the edit button to a Gatsby blog, let's set up a simple Gatsby site using the `Gatsby blog starter`, you can of course skip this step and add search to an existing site.

 ```bash
 npm -g install gatsby-cli